 After they disconnected, Garcia logged into his computer.
 He inserted the latest numbers into his Drukker AI modeling of the planet’s environmental change and the destruction of most of the world’s rare species.
 Was it only a matter of time before an environmental global catastrophe occurred?
 The Drukker still had no answer, just statistical likelihoods for various theories out of which stubborn hopeful ones persisted.

 But like a dot on a distant horizon, he sensed the shadow of a coming apocalypse growing inexorably.
 Something very deep in the inner web of this universe could be getting ready to destroy this world and create a new one.
 If such a thing existed, he badly wanted to know more about it before his life ended.

-After her prenatal appointment, Queen Noru sat with Aisha before a computer screen.
+Queen Noru sat with Aisha before a computer screen.
 She clicked through ultrasound pictures of her baby on which she wrote with a stylus: the date, a body part or sometimes her feelings.

-Absorbed in the ultrasound pictures, Noru laughed absently.
+Looking closely at nursery furniture ads, Noru laughed absently.
 “That’s because he loves me, and I’m going to have his baby.”

 Noru rarely saw Salma except at social gatherings and royal ceremonies.
 Even in her prime, Salma had never been pretty.
 But Noru knew her own beauty.
 Her large eyes and long smooth neck echoed Egyptian art from thousands of years ago.
 Carvings with curves like hers still brought that old stone to life.